kamran-code/kamran-code/README.md

 # 💫 About Me:
 I'm a dedicated web developer with over 3 years of experience as a Laravel Developer.
-Currently, I'm expanding my skill set with the **MERN stack** (React, Express, Node.js) and **DevOps** practices, including CI/CD and Docker.
+Currently, I'm expanding my skill set with the **Laravel** and **DevOps** practices, including CI/CD and Docker.
 I'm open to opportunities and eager to contribute to impactful projects.

 ---